-16 Water Oak
+15 Water Oak

-of growth coupled with its weaker wood, its limbs and trunk eventually break or hollow out.
+This oak grows to 50 to 80 feet with the same size spread at maturity.
+It does well in full sun and partial shade.
+Because of its fast rate of growth coupled with its weaker wood, its limbs and trunk eventually break or hollow out.

 It's a prolific acorn producer, feeding a variety of wildlife.
-The Water Oak has been used since the 1600's to provide lumber for many homes as well as this species.
-It inhabits poorly drained sites and flatlands throughout eastern central United States, growing to heights of 60 feet or more.
-A medium to fast grower, it is used in commercial plantings around buildings as street trees and in parking areas.
+The Water Oak has been used since the 1600's to provide lumber for many homes.

-17 Pin Oak
+16 Pin Oak